Preliminary School Counseling License: Track 2

 Submit a current professional resume listing positions that you have held for three months or longer including your current position.

 Qualified applicants will be invited to interview with School Counseling faculty.
 Selection will be based on initial faculty review of completed applications.
-Applicants who are out of the country or are unable to interview in person may be interviewed via Skype or phone.
+Dates for 2022 interviews will be determined.

 Application files for all School Counseling programs are kept for one year.
 If reapplying for the following year, you will need to submit a new application form and the $50 application fee.
 If you would like us to use the essay(s), resume, and/or letters of recommendation that were submitted with your old application please notify us of this in writing.
 If you wish to submit new essays, resume, or letters, send these in with your new application form.
 The Admissions office will notify you of any additional required documentation.
 If you are reapplying more than a year from your previous application, you will need to resubmit all required application materials.